labkode/wlcg-tpc/README.txt

 used in the WLCG and their possibility to provide a checksum (Query Checksum) and to compute a checksum when uploading data directly to the storage system (Upload-with-checksum).

-The above mentioned text describes two DEPRECATED methods of providing and computing checksums:
+The aforementioned text describes two DEPRECATED methods to provide and compute data integrity.
-- The usage of the header Content-MD5 (defined in http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) is DEPRECATED and has been removed from the HTTP protocol (refer to https://www.rfc-editor.org/rfc/rfc7231), citing:
-"The Content-MD5 header field has been removed because it was inconsistently implemented with respect to partial responses."
+- The usage of the header Content-MD5 (defined in http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) is DEPRECATED and has been removed from the HTTP protocol (refer to https://www.rfc-editor.org/rfc/rfc7231), citing: "The Content-MD5 header field has been removed because it was inconsistently implemented with respect to partial responses."
-- The usage of
+- The usage of obsolete Digest and Want-Digest headers, described in RFC 3230.

+Moreover, there is no explanation about how these data integrity mechanism should be used in a a TPC COPY requests.

+ENHANCEMENTS TO EXISTING WORK